rurreac/slider/README.md

 Usage: certs [flags]

   -n, --new       Generate a new Key Pair (default false)
   -r, --remove    Remove matching index from the Certificate Jar (default 0)
-  -d, --dump    Dump CertID SSH keys (default 0)
+  -d, --dump-ssh  Dump corresponding CertID SSH keys (default 0)
+  -c, --dump-ca   Dump CA Certificate and key (default false)

 Mutually exclusive flags:

-  -n/--new, -r/--remove, -d/--dump
+  -n/--new, -r/--remove, -d/--dump-ssh, -c/--dump-ca
 ```
 The `certs` command requires that authentication is enabled on the Server otherwise it won't be available.

-Usually if the Server was run with `-auth` enabled there will be at least 1 KeyPair in the Certificate Jar.
+Usually if the Server was run with `--auth` enabled there will be at least 1 KeyPair in the Certificate Jar.
 The Private Key contained within the Keypair can be passed to the client so that it will authenticate against the
 Server.

 Note that when dumping certificates `SLIDER_CERT_JAR`, defines if the Certificate with the given ID is saved or not,
 by default, it will be stored locally, and you'll get the path.
 If `SLIDER_CERT_JAR` is set to `false`, the Certificate will be dumped to the console and not saved.

+Spinning up an SSH endpoint when authentication is enabled will require providing a valid certificate.
+Using the `-d`
+flag we can dump the SSH certificate matching the CertID use by the session and use it for any interaction with the SSH
+endpoint (ssh, sftp, scp, ...).

+We can also dump the server Certificate Authority certificate and key which we can use to generate our own certificates
+for creating TLS listeners.
+If we generated our own certificates for server or client listeners with this CA, we can also provide this CA to authenticate
+listener client certificates.

 ![Console Certs](./doc/console_certs.gif)